tangowhisky37/LetsHack/howto/Scratch_and_microbit.md

 #### Step 3b - Download and Install the hex File Directly Onto Your Computer

-If you want to avoid downloading of the mu editor and creating the hex file you can directly download the hex file we have created using the code provided here - [Download Hex file](https://mryslab.github.io/s2m/install/#installing-the-s2m-microbit-script-on-the-microbit).
+If you want to avoid downloading of the mu editor and creating the hex file you can directly download the hex file we have created using the code provided here - [Download Hex file](https://github.com/tangowhisky37/LetsHack/blob/master/downloads/microbit/s2m.hex).
 Once you have downloaded the hex file drag the hex file directly onto your micro:bit using windows explorer and it will copy the code onto the micro:bit.

 #### Step 4 - Install the S2M software

 We've now completed installation of Scratch, followed by installation of Python 2.7.xx (32bit or 64 bit version) followed by installation of mu editor to flash the micro:bit with the code provided.
 You can now proceed with installation of the s2m software on your machine.

 So let's open up a windows command console and key in the following commands.
-You can access the windows command by going into windows/run and then typing "cmd".
+You can access the windows command prompt by going into windows/run and then typing "cmd".

-> `pip install s2m`
+> `c:> pip install s2m`

 You should now see a whole lot of activity on your machine.
 This is python downloading the required s2m packages including dependencies from the internet and installing it on your machine.